jon-chuang/openpilot-foxglove/README.md

 ### Build

-To build this project on Linux, you need to first have the emscripten SDK installed.
+To build this project on Linux, you need to first have the emscripten SDK installed and a local copy of the [Capnproto repo](https://github.com/capnproto/capnproto).

 Next, build the Capnproto WASM code objects with the following command in the `capnproto/c++` dir: